akeneo/pim-docs/cloud_edition/flexibility_mode/docs/system_administration.rst

 Database access
 ---------------

-Connect to the database with.
+Connect to the database by using `mysql`, with no need to provide credentials.
+They are read from `~/.my.cnf`.

 .. code-block:: bash

     $ mysql
+    $ mysqldump akeneo_pim # to dump the content of the database

 Privilege escalation
 --------------------

 .. note::

     **akeneo** is an unprivileged user, but you can use the aliases below to perform system operations.

 +----------------------------+--------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------+